damast93/fun/README.md

     fun plus = +

 is perfectly fine.
-On the downside, there is no inherent support for infix operator placement.
+On the downside, this means that there is no inherent support for infix operator placement.
+Comments are C-style, i.e.

+    // Comment-line
+    /* block
+       comment */

 ## Datatypes